rafacgarciaa/php-mime/README.md

 ## API - Queries

 ### Mime::lookup( string $path, mixed $fallback )
 Get the mime type associated with a file.
-Performs a case-insensitive lookup using the extension in `path` (the substring after the last '/' or '.').
+Performs a case-insensitive lookup using the extension in `$path` (the substring after the last '/' or '.').
 E.g.

     Mime::lookup('/path/to/file.txt');         // => 'text/plain'
     Mime::lookup('file.txt');                  // => 'text/plain'